tim-mcdonnell/march_madness/docs/reference/pipeline/overview.md

 # Pipeline Architecture Overview

-This document provides a technical overview of the NCAA March Madness Predictor pipeline architecture.
+This document provides a comprehensive overview of the NCAA March Madness Predictor pipeline architecture, explaining both its conceptual structure and technical implementation.

-## Pipeline Framework
+## Pipeline Architecture

-The pipeline is implemented as a modular, configurable system with several key stages:
+The NCAA March Madness Predictor uses a modular pipeline architecture to process data, train models, and generate predictions.
+The pipeline is built around a series of stages that can be run independently or as a complete end-to-end workflow:

 ```
 ┌─────────────┐    ┌─────────────┐    ┌─────────────┐    ┌─────────────┐    ┌─────────────┐